sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 <!--
-This is a generated file by the tool eng/DocsGenerator/Program.cs, Do not edit it manually.
--->
+DO NOT MODIFY THIS FILE!

+This markdown file was auto-generated from the tool eng/DocsGenerator/Program.cs from the template eng/DocsGenerator/GettingStarted.template.md.
+To make changes, change the template file rerun the tool -->

 # Getting started with Sharpliner for AzureDevOps